-12. Lee Belanger will teach a class on carving a basswood "Whimsical Gnome Home".
-Tools needed: Sloyd knife, ( if you have one) detail knife, bench knife, Dockyard micro carving tools, power carving tools, and normal carving tools.
-Cost of materials : $10.00 which includes one piece of basswood.
+3. Lee Belanger will teach a class on carving a lighthouse from cottonwood bark.
+Tools needed: detail knife, bench knife, micro carving tools, normal carving tools, and power carving equipment.
+Cost of material: $25.00 (which includes one piece of cottonwood bark).
 Intermediate and above skill level.
-Class fee: $25:00.
+Class size max.
+10. Class fee $25.00

-10. Greg Wirtz will teach relief carving and will have multiple patterns to choose from.
-Greg will have some new wildlife animal patterns from which to choose.
+7. Greg Wirtz will teach relief carving and will have multiple patterns to choose from.
+Greg has some new wildlife animal patterns from which to choose.
 Tools needed: Sharp knife, gouges, especially #3s, #5s, V, and whatever other hand gouges you might have along with your own paint brushes.
 All else will be provided.
 All skill levels.
 Class fee $25 depending on size and type of wood.

-2. Dan Haack will teach carving caricatures and wood spirits.
+5. Dan Haackwill teach carving caricatures and wood spirits.
 You can bring a rough-out of your choice or if you want Dan to provide one, contact him at least 6 weeks before the workshop.
 Material for the wood spirit will be provided.
 His email is firstname.lastname@example.org.
 Phone 715-4901029.
 Tools needed: a sharp knife and palm tools.
 Rough out provided varies between $20 -$30.
 Material for wood spirits $5 - $10.
 Skill level intermediate and above.

-7. Gordy Moscinski will teach a beginning carving class that will cover basic carving techniques including the safe use of carving tools, sharpening and finishes.
-The four carvings: a duck, shoe, Santa, and a relief carving will give the participant a chance to explore the different aspects of carving.
-Class fee $35 for blanks supplied.
+4. Gordy Moscinski will teach a beginning carving class that will cover basic carving techniques including the safe use of carving tools, sharpening and finishes.
+There will be a variety of carvings to chose from.
+Including in the round, chip, and relief.
+Paints will be available.
+Class fee $35 for 5 blanks supplied.
 Knives will be available for purchase at the workshop.